 Royal College Intramural Grant Program

-The Royal College Intramural Grant Program was created to support research and scholarship that advances the core mandate(s) and programs of the Royal College.
+The Royal College Intramural Grant Program was created to support research and scholarship that advance strategic areas of focus within specialty medical education.
 Intramural grants specifically provide a route of competitive funding for Royal College staff, contracted educators, Standing Committee members and other individuals receiving payment for services rendered and who are ineligible to apply, for example, to the Royal College extramural funding programs.

 Royal College Intramural Grants support high-quality medical education and health systems-focused research and scholarship to advance the fields of residency education, continuing professional development and other health system-related areas of focus in Canada (e.g. health workforce planning).

 Decisions regarding allocation of this grant, ranging from $1,000 up to $20,000 will be made in alignment with special calls for applications.
+Prioritization will be given to community-based research, those involving multi-disciplinary teams, and/or applications that are co-developed with patient partners.
 The allocation of funding can support human resources, associated publication costs, travel for presentation by the principal applicant and other project-related costs.
 Presentation at an associated Royal College conference is encouraged.

-This year, the Royal College is again seeking meaningful insight from the Canadian medical education community to contribute to policy and standards that advance and inform the future of Competency-based Medical Education.
+This year, the Royal College is seeking meaningful insight from the Canadian medical education community to contribute to policy and standards that advance specialty medicine and inform areas aligned with:

 It is also expected that the proposal adheres to the highest scholarly standards; relevant literature, best practices and theories underlying the evaluation proposal and relevant question(s) should be explicitly described.